 Monasteries have always been hosts to the making of art.
 The life of the monastery cultivates a climate of rich creativity, giving color and form to the faith of the members and nurturing all manner of sacred art.
 The Community of Jesus is an ecumenical Christian community in the Benedictine monastic tradition.
 Part of its mission is to inspire both residents and visitors – and that is often accomplished through the creative arts.

 Amos The Shepherd – a perfect example of carved-foam art with meticulous attention to detail from the brothers at the Community of Jesus.

 But there are some practical, down-to-earth considerations when creating art.
 Take, for example, the nativity scene created at the Community of Jesus.
 The figures and animals needed to be both realistic and inspirational… but they also had to be even more durable than an outdoor stage set.
-Here’s what Br.
-Philip MacNeil, CJ, said about this remarkable project:
+Here’s what Brother Philip MacNeil said about this remarkable project: